 Location Size (in square meters) Expiration Date

 Beijing 1930 May 2015

-Shanghai 24 October 2014
+Shanghai 24 October 2015

 Shanghai 342 April 2016

 Shenzhen 522 December 2015

 The centers in our network typically have gross floor area ranging from approximately 100 to 400 square meters depending on the services provided at the center.
 We established a specialty cancer hospital in Xi'an Chang'an CMS International Cancer Center, that is majority owned by us and have entered into an agreement to establish and operate another specialty cancer hospital in Beijing, Beijing Proton Medical Center, that is to be majority owned by us.
-Chang'an CMS International Cancer Center has a gross floor area of approximately 12,000 square meters and Beijing Proton Medical Center has a planned gross floor area of approximately 12,000 square meters occupied by Chang'an CMS International Cancer Center has a planned gross floor area of approximately 12,700 square meters.
-We obtained the land use rights for properties occupied by Chang'an CMS International Cancer Center and expect to obtain the land use rights for properties occupied by Beijing Proton Medical Center.
+Chang'an CMS International Cancer Center has a gross floor area of approximately 12,000 square meters and Beijing Proton Medical Center has a planned gross floor area of approximately 12,700 square meters.
+We expect to obtain the land use rights for properties occupied by Beijing Proton Medical Center.
 For additional information on our centers and specialty cancer hospitals, please see "-Our Network of Centers and Specialty Cancer Hospitals."

-We owned the following primary medical equipment as of December 31, 2013, which are located in the various centers across our network:
+We owned the following primary medical equipment as of December 31, 2014, which are located in the various centers across our network:

-Number of primary medical equipment owned(1):
+Number of primary medical equipment owned (1) :

-Linear accelerators (2) 27
+Linear accelerators 28

-Head gamma knife systems 26
+Head gamma knife systems 24

-Body gamma knife systems 14
+Body gamma knife systems 13

-PET-CT scanners 16
+PET-CT scanners 18

-MRI scanners 35
+MRI scanners 26

-Others (3) 24
+Others (2) 26 135

-Total 142
+Total 135

-(1) Excluding data from eight centers under service-only agreements as of December 31, 2013.
+(1) Excluding data from four centers under service-only agreements as of December 31, 2014.

-- (2) Including a MM50 intensity-modulated radiation therapy system. - (3) Other primary medical equipment used includes CT scanners and ECT scanners for diagnostic imaging, electroencephalography for the diagnosis of epilepsy, thermotherapy to increase the efficacy of and for pain relief after radiotherapy and chemotherapy, high intensity focused ultrasound therapy for the treatment of cancer, stereotactic radiofrequency ablation for the treatment of Parkinson's Disease and refraction and tonometry for the diagnosis of ophthalmic conditions.
+(2) Other primary medical equipment used includes CT scanners and ECT scanners for diagnostic imaging, electroencephalography for the diagnosis of epilepsy, thermotherapy to increase the efficacy of and for pain relief after radiotherapy and chemotherapy, high intensity focused ultrasound therapy for the treatment of cancer, stereotactic radiofrequency ablation for the treatment of Parkinson's Disease and refraction and tonometry for the diagnosis of ophthalmic conditions.